QTechTheory/VQD/README.md

 The development of this package would not have been possible without the significant contributions and collaborations of many individuals.

 - **Scientific Contributors:**
-Mohammed Alghadeer, Mohamed Abobeih, Simon Benjamin, Alessandro Ciani, Shuxiang Cao, Andrew Daley, Joseph Goodwin, Fernando Gonzalez-Zalba, Tomas Kozlej, Peter Leek, David Nadlinger, Natalie Pearson, Gerard Pelergi, Cody Poole, Jonathan Pritchard, Mark Saffman, Jason Smith, and Joanna Zajac.
+Mohammed Alghadeer, Mohamed Abobeih, Simon Benjamin, Alessandro Ciani, Shuxiang Cao, Andrew Daley, Joseph Goodwin, Fernando Gonzalez-Zalba, Tomas Kozlej, Peter Leek, David Nadlinger, Natalie Pearson, Gerard Pelergi, Cody Poole, Jonathan Pritchard, Mark Saffman, Jason Smith, and Joanna Zajac, for designing error models and describing their quantum devices as well as the processes happening.

 - **Software Contributors:**
 Tyson Jones, for providing essential support on the QuESTlink part.